prathimacode-hub/ML-ProjectKart/Malaria Disease Detection/Model/README.md

 **Conclusion**

-In this project we have used Convolutional neural Network approach to train a model on the provided images of uninfected and prasitized human cell.
-This model gives a validation aacuracy of 94.89% and also detects all the images of the evaluation set with correct labels.
+In this project we have used Convolutional neural Network approach to train a model on the provided images of uninfected and parasitized human cell.
+This model gives a validation accuracy of 94.89% and also detects all the images of the evaluation set with correct labels.